kris2tis/Kris2tis/README.md

 📌 About Me<br>Hey there!
 I’m Mahdi Rezaei, a 17-year-old front-end enthusiast.
-I’ve been coding for about 8 months and absolutely love crafting beautiful web experiences.<br><br>
+I’ve been coding for about 1 year and absolutely love crafting beautiful web experiences.<br><br>
 I'm becoming a front-end developer and I'm always learning, growing and working on my own projects.

 # 💻 Tech Stack: